diovisgood/agrocode/README.md

 > `watery eyes`, `bloody urine`, `fever`, `convulsions`, etc.

 The more various keywords you get - the better.
-But also it will require more to converge.
+But also it will require more time to converge.

 We need to compute their respective **embeddings**.
 When a keyword is a single word - it is merely its embedding.